The golf course has been successfully put to bed for the season.

 - Adding new metal hole signs on the tee box rocks

 Blue Flag – Back pin

 Keep power cart ON the CART PATH or ON the FAIRWAYS at all times!

 - Keep power carts Out of the ROUGH and OFF the MOUNDS at all times!

 - Power carts cause significant damage to our golf course, especially when it is wet.
-Please use cart paths whenever possible.
-Hole #1, #3, and #17 are cart path only at all times due to local soil conditions.
+Please use cart paths and fairways whenever possible.

 - Power carts cause extreme damage to fescue grasses.
 We enforce our policy of keeping carts out of the fescue at all time.